Certificate in Registered Nurse Prescribing

 Offered by: Faculty of Health, School of Nursing

-Minimum GPA of 3.3 on a Dalhousie grade scale
+- Minimum GPA of 3.3 on the Dalhousie grade scale

-Baccalaureate prepared nurses must have a minimum of three (3) years of continuous clinical practice in an employer-designated area of clinical practice.
-Diploma prepared nurses must have a minimum of four (4) years experience in a designated area.
-Additionally, all nurses must have a minimum of 3450 hours in the past 5 licensure years In Canada caring for the clients with the health conditions for which they will be prescribing
+*Baccalaureate prepared nurses must have a minimum of three (3) years (full-time equivalent) of continuous clinical practice (post initial registration) in an employer-designated area of clinical practice.
+Diploma prepared nurses must have a minimum of four (4) years (full-time equivalent) of continuous clinical experience in a designated area.
+Minimum years of clinical experience must be after initial RN registration and completed in the past 5 licensure years in Canada caring for the clients with the health conditions for which they will be prescribing.
+Additionally, manager endorsement must be able to speak to the applicant’s critical thinking and risk assessment skills.

 Core course requirements:

-Request official transcripts of all post-secondary education be sent to Dalhousie University (Dalhousie transcripts are not required)
+- Request official transcripts of all post-secondary education be sent electronically (email preferred) directly to email@example.com (Dalhousie transcripts are not required).
+Diploma graduates who completed training in NS can request transcript from NSCN.